Jewish Travel: Switzerland

 Zürich's Olive Garden is a kosher establishment that opened in 2011.
 It's

-located in the community center of ICZ (see link below).
+located in the ICZ Jewish community center (see link under "Jewish

 Among other things, this English-language Messianic Jewish site has a "Jewish